TannerBurns/django_api_tutorial/README.md

     location = models.ForeignKey(Location, related_name='subscriber_location', on_delete=models.DO_NOTHING)
 ```

-Above, we defined our models for a Subscriber and Location.
+Above, we defined the models for a Subscriber and Location.
 The Subscriber model is a Many to One relationship with the Location model since we can have many subscribers in one location.

 <a name="creating_serializers"></a>
 ## Creating serializers

-We will now define our serializers for the models.
+We will now define serializers for the models.
 This allows us to easily convert the model objects into json objects for api responses.
-When we create serializers, we can add a lot of functionality to our api easily with djangorestframework.
+When we create serializers, we can add a lot of functionality to the api easily with djangorestframework.
 The serializers are defined in `subscribers/serializers.py`.
 Notice that in the SubscriberSerializer we have to overwrite the create method.
 This is normal when you are using relational models.
 ```python3